cloudfoundry/diego-notes/README.md

 - If `CrashCount > 200`
 	- the ActualLRP is never restarted

 It is important that the `CrashCount` be reset eventually.
-The Rep does this when marking an ActualLRP as crashed:
+The BBS does this when the Rep marks an ActualLRP as crashed:

 - If, at the time the crash occurs, the ActualLRP in the BBS is in the `RUNNING` state with a `Since` time that is `>= 5 minutes` ago:
 	- Reset the `CrashCount` to 0 and the then do the `RepCrashDance`